Create an account and sign up for our e-newsletters to receive private sale coupons >

 4. Think Green

 Make sure you do your research to maximize energy-efficiency in the design of your new home.
-Your architect and builder can help ensure that your windows are North-facing so you get as much sunshine as possible heating your home.
+Your architect and builder can help ensure that your windows are South-facing so you get as much sunshine as possible heating your home.
 You'll want to makes sure that bathrooms, laundries and garages are on the south side of your home and have small windows to minimize heat loss.
 Spend time choosing your insulation and HVAC systems, as well as energy-efficient appliances and WaterSense faucets and toilets.

 5. Don't forget the punch